-No. 36: Disagreement is ENCOURAGED, so Post Your Thoughts!
+No. 38: Disagreement is ENCOURAGED, so Post Your Thoughts!
 I love a good argument; a great debate flushes out the good ideas and by default calls attention to the poor ones.
-We don’t learn from GroupThink where everyone agrees, thus we want disagreement on FishDuck and the Our Beloved Ducks forum!
+We don’t learn from GroupThink where everyone agrees, thus we want disagreement on FishDuck!
 I’ve been on Oregon football message boards since 1997 and I’ve watched a ton of disagreements; heck I’ve been the cause of some disagreements and learned (finally) to discuss the ideas, but don’t make it personal.

 Disagreement that comes from the great minds in this community presenting viewpoints and perspectives I had not considered have changed my mind, and I am grateful for the friends and fellow Duck fans who presented their point of view in such a graceful way.
 So jump in and discuss it as the Duck Water is fine!

-No. 37: We all mess-up once in a while and get carried away, and when that happens with one of the “regulars,” I warn the offender and explain why we do not do that on this site.
-These good people usually quickly acknowledge their mistake, pledge to not do it again (and they don’t) and life goes on.
-Everyone sees the interaction and knows how I will not jeopardize the majority for anyone who rejects being civil with fellow Duck fans, but good people always get a second chance.
+No. 39: We all mess-up once in a while and get carried away, and when that happens with one of the “regulars,” I do ban the offender as I would anyone else.
+These good people usually quickly acknowledge their mistake, pledge to not do it again when their suspension ends, (and they don’t) and life goes on.
+Everyone sees the interaction and knows how I will not jeopardize the majority for anyone who rejects being civil with fellow Duck fans.

 Nobody can skirt the rules, and not even my closest of friends, as the community and culture built is more important than any one person posting, no matter who they are.

-No. 39: Mr. FishDuck, I love the rules … until they apply to me!
+No. 41: Mr. FishDuck, I love the rules … until they apply to me!
 We have lost some great readers and commenters on this site who have told me on the phone or by email that they love the rules and how they protect them.
 Then when I must apply the same rules to them and delete their comment?
-They pick their toys and leave!
-One fellow actually wrote, “I know I’m not supposed to write about politics in the comments, but…” And he then proceeds to write a political comment!
+They leave!
+One fellow actually wrote in his post, “I know I’m not supposed to write about politics in the comments, but…” And he then proceeds to write a political comment!
 Of course I had to delete the comment and he was torqued; it is funny how some people feel they deserve a pass due to all their great comments or posts written in the past.

 I have no choice; if I yield and allow their comment, then before long the vision for the site is altered and the delicate culture is changed.
 Like the football team–you cannot have one set of rules for one privileged group and another set of rules for everyone else.
 Don’t test me, as I have remained consistent with the application of the rules and lost friends as a result.
 When you do have a comment deleted?
 Email me and let’s discuss, and please be a good sport about it!

-No. 42: There are more critical articles on these sites than other places-why?
+No. 44: There are more critical articles on these sites than other places-why?
 We are going to be critical of the coaches, and we will praise the coaches when deserved, but do so from a balanced perspective.
 Sometimes to get good interviews and “inside information,” the other Oregon sites will often give the current coaches a bit of a pass, as these other sites have to be nice to their sources.
-The result is that you rarely will get any kind of critical analysis in both directions of what is going on with the football program and other sports at Oregon, other than at FishDuck and the Our Beloved Ducks forum.
+The result is that you rarely will get any kind of critical analysis in both directions of what is going on with the football program and other sports at Oregon, other than at FishDuck.
 We have true diversity of opinion and independent thinkers here.

-No. 43: Mr. FishDuck…you should not be allowed to spout those views!
+No. 45: Mr. FishDuck…you should not be allowed to spout those views!
 Yes, on occasion I get that response if I am critical of something I see in the coaching.
 Some people take any criticism of the coach or the team as a personal affront and feel the need to defend the status quo no matter what.
-All are welcome to present their views at FishDuck and the Our Beloved Ducks forum in a polite and respectful way, but many people these days have adopted a “Cancel Culture,” where they want voices that disagree with theirs to be eliminated or canceled.
+All are welcome to present their views at FishDuck in a polite and respectful way, but many people these days have adopted a “Cancel Culture,” where they want voices that disagree with theirs to be eliminated or canceled.

 We are all Oregon fans, and we will call it the way we believe and that is not always pleasant.
 There are many definitions to what being an Oregon fan and loyalty is, and we ponder it all here, and wish to have this site open to all definitions to participate.

-No. 45: “No Trolls-Allowed?”
-Mr. FishDuck cannot guarantee that there won’t be ANY offending comments posted from Trolls, but we can promise that we will act immediately as soon as we are aware of the violation to remove the post that breaks our rules and to Blacklist/ban the Troll if it is done too many times.
+No. 46: “No Trolls-Allowed?”
+Mr. FishDuck cannot guarantee that there won’t be ANY offending comments posted from Trolls, but we can promise that we will act immediately as soon as we are aware of the violation to remove the post that breaks our rules and to Blacklist/Ban the Troll if it is done too many times.

 No. 47: Why don’t you pre-screen all of the posts?
 Our policy is to allow posts and comments to be published, as we don’t want to delay responses to superb conversations taking place on the site, but we will act quickly to delete offending posts.

 No. 48: I had a post deleted and when I went to post again, I could not.
 What is going on?
-The first time you write an objectionable post, we edit it or delete it depending on the level of violation.
-If you continue multiple times, then we Blacklist your IP address so that you cannot post again from that computer.
-If your first post is especially objectionable to the staff—we will Blacklist or ban you immediately.
-To appeal or explain, email: firstname.lastname@example.org
+If you write a third objectionable post, we delete it and then we Blacklist your IP address so that you cannot post again from that computer.

 No. 49: What is to prevent me from going to tons of computers and posting and over-running you?
 We enjoy playing “Bop-a-Mole” and can delete and blacklist within 30 seconds of a comment being posted.
 If you want to play those games—no sweat, as it takes us a lot less effort than it will you.
 If you are a classy and nice person—you won’t have any problems on this site as 99% of the readers who do not, as they want the rules and the enforcement to protect them from the Trolls.